-With a recent survey revealing that veganism is now one of Britain’s fastest growing lifestyle movements – there’s been an almost 400% growth in the last 10 years – I’m expecting the trend to become increasingly prominent in the word of weddings during 2018/19 and beyond.
-It’s an opinion shared by my good friends over at Food Events, who have recently released a whole set of menus especially for vegan weddings that are designed to keep both the vegans and avid meat-eaters equally satisfied on your big day.
-As the experts in the field I thought I’d pick their brains a little to help you if you are one of the 500,000+ people in the UK who have adopted this plant-based diet.
+Veganism is now one of Britain’s fastest growing lifestyle movements – there’s been an almost 400% growth in the last 10 years – so I’m expecting the trend to become increasingly prominent for weddings.
+It’s an opinion shared by my good friends over at Food Events, who recently released a whole set of menus especially for vegan weddings.
+They designed them to keep both the vegans and avid meat-eaters equally satisfied on your big day.
+As the experts in vegan wedding catering I’ve pick their brains to help you if you are one of the 500,000+ people in the UK who have adopted this plant-based diet.

 What was the catalyst for developing your vegan menus?

 We were asked to arrange a vegan wedding last year after looking at what kind of food we provide.
 Researching vegan food turned up interesting dishes which we felt would appeal to a wider clientele.
-Now every single wedding we have a few vegan guests and we always try to adapt our normal menu to offer them a vegan meal, for example, using vegan ingredients like cheese, almond milk etc.
+Now all wedding have a few vegan guests and we adapt our standard menu to offer them a vegan meal, for example, using vegan ingredients like cheese, almond milk etc.

 What was the reaction of guests when you’ve served a fully vegan meal?

-Do you advise for couples to let their guests know in advance that it’s a vegan menu?
+Do you advise for couples to let their guests know in advance that it’s a vegan wedding catering menu?

 You certainly don’t have to, however, if it’s an important aspect of your day and your ethics have an impact on other areas such as the give list (see below) then you might want to.
-If anyone has a grumble then it might be worth gently reminding guests that your wedding isn’t about the food or the flowers, it’s to celebrate the union of two people.
+If anyone has a grumble then it might be worth gently reminding them that your wedding isn’t about the food, it’s to celebrate the union of two people.

-What is the biggest challenge of providing a single menu which will satisfy both vegan guests and the most avid of meat-eaters?
+What’s the biggest challenge of providing a single menu which will satisfy both vegans and the most avid of meat-eaters?

-Include foods that are familiar to all the guests such as pastas and soups to help include some of their “normality” and consider offering a slightly larger starter than normal as, often, meat main courses are more substantial than the foods vegans typically consume and you don’t want people left hungry!
+Include foods that are familiar to everyone such as pastas and soups to help include some of their “normality”.
+Also consider offering a larger starter as, often, meat main courses are more substantial than the foods vegans typically consume.
+You don’t want people left hungry!

 As long as the food we provide has strong individual tastes, but together they are filling, colourful and plentiful, we feel guests will open there minds to veganism.
 We don’t expect them to change what they eat, simply to embrace and experience what is before them for the day.